Skip to main content

 sudo apt install -y redis-server

-# Configure Redis for security
+# Configure Redis security

 sudo nano /etc/redis/redis.conf